New COVID-19 cases in the U.S. surge to record highs - ExBulletin

-More than a year after the Chicago — vaccine was launched, new cases of COVID-19 in the United States surged to record highs, averaging over 265,000 per day.
-This is a surge caused primarily by the highly contagious Omicron mutant.
+Chicago (AP) — More than a year after the vaccine was launched, new cases of COVID-19 in the United States surged to record highs, averaging over 265,000 per day.
+This is a surge mainly caused by the highly contagious Omicron.
+Mutant.

 According to data held by Johns Hopkins University, the number of new cases per day has more than doubled in the last two weeks, surpassing the 250,000 old mark set in mid-January.

-The rapidly spreading mutant version of the virus has hit Christmas and New Year hard, and after a few weeks when Americans seemed to enjoy the almost normal holiday season, they decided to shrink the community or stop the festival.
-I was forced to do it.
+The rapidly spreading variant virus has hit Christmas and New Year hard, forcing the community to shrink or cease after a few weeks when Americans seemed to enjoy the almost normal holiday season. it was done.
 Thousands of flights canceled due to staff shortage due to virus.

 Dr. Anthony Fauci, a top US infectious disease expert, said Wednesday that there was no need to cancel a small home gathering among vaccinated and boosted family and friends.